nshkrdotcom/EADS/docs/Direction.md

 * **Single Source of Truth:** The knowledge graph acts as the central repository for all information about your code and its documentation, ensuring consistency.
 * **Leveraging Existing Components:** You reuse the NLP service, GP engine, and LLM integrations already present in EADS.
 * **AI-Driven Optimization:** You can use the GP engine to optimize various aspects of the documentation process.
-* **Unified Interface:** The HiveAPI provides a consistent way to access the documentation generation capabilities.
+* **Unified Interface:** The HyveAPI provides a consistent way to access the documentation generation capabilities.

 **Example (Conceptual):**